 While you are in Las Cruces, check out the Big Chili Inn and the world’s largest chili pepper, a forth seven foot masterpiece created with two and one half tons of concrete.
 The entire area is great for growing New Mexico chilies.
 Researchers at New Mexico State University in Las Cruces have been developing quality chili varieties for over one hundred years.

 Types of Peppers

-Partially due to their culinary popularity, including chile pepper plants in the back yard garden plan continues to interest gardeners beyond the Southwest.
+Partially due to their culinary popularity, including chili pepper plants in the back yard garden plan continues to interest gardeners beyond the Southwest.
 Seed choice depends on geography with some seeds better suited to growth in the arid Southwest while others better suited to growth in the more humid Southeast

 Gardeners generally choose between two types of peppers, sweet and hot.

 Most American palates are accustomed to the sweet peppers because of the long time popularity of green bell peppers.
 Additional sweet pepper varieties with names such as Sweet Banana, Gypsy, Golden Summer, Chocolate Beauty, Purple Beauty, and numerous varieties with the name ‘Bell’ attached to them are common back yard garden choices.

 Hot peppers such as Cayenne, Habanero and Jalapeno continue to grab the attention of pepper enthusiasts across the country.
 Many of these varieties aeso go by the common name ‘chili peppers’.